08063322110/portfolio-project/README.md

 # portfolio-project
-This is my Portfolio Project. it encompasses some of my projects, github link, download CV link, e.t.c
+This is my Portfolio Project. it encompasses some of my projects, fuctional github link, download CV link, email, messenger and whatsapp navigation menus e.t.c